pbrandwijk/pbrandwijk.github.io/_posts/2020-07-03-my-initial-ubuntu-setup.md

 ## Preliminaries
 I'm using Ubuntu 20.04 as my OS on an HP Pavilion laptop with an NVIDIA GeForce GTX 1050 graphics card.
 I'm assuming in this post that the installation was successful, and the system is operating as it should be.

+*Post updated on 2022-08-28 to Ubuntu 22.04.
+Note that in this Ubuntu version, the steps to remove the tracker has changed somewhat.*

 ## Firewall
 The Uncomplicated Firewall `ufw` comes preinstalled, but is turned off by default.
 My configuration:
 ```console